Quick-Start

 uv add agilab

-Launch the Streamlit UI (runs inside the managed virtual environment):
+Launch the web interface (runs inside the managed virtual environment):

 uv run agilab

-The EXECUTE page opens automatically.
+The ORCHESTRATE page opens automatically.
 Point the sidebar to your apps directory (defaults to

 ~/agi-workspace/src/agilab/apps).Run the sample ``mycode`` app either from the UI or the CLI mirror: